OpenPIV/openpiv-python/openpiv/docs/sphinx-docs/src/downloads_page.rst

 Tutorial files
 --------------

-These are zip files containing sample images and python scripts for analysing them with OpenPiv.
+These are zip files containing sample images and python scripts for analysing them with OpenPIV.
+These files are included in the source code if cloned from the Git.

 Part 1: how to process an image pair. :download:`source code and sample images <../downloads/tutorial-part1.zip>`